-- 1. The father bringing his son to Jesus for deliver- ance (Mark 9) - 2.
-Esther agreeing to go before the king, though it presented an uncertain outcome (Esther 4) - 3.
-The king of Nineveh calling for fasting and re-pentance, though Jonah never offered any hope (Jonah 9) - 4.
-The leper approaching Jesus for healing, though not sure of the outcome (Matthew 8) - 5.
-The prodigal son returning to his father though unsure whether he would be welcome (Luke 15) - 6.
+- 1. The father bringing his son to Jesus for deliverance (Mark 9) - 2.
+Esther agreed to go before the king, though it presented an uncertain outcome (Esther 4) - 3.
+The king of Nineveh called for fasting and repentance, though Jonah never offered any hope (Jonah 9) - 4.
+The leper approaches Jesus for healing, though not sure of the outcome (Matthew 8) - 5.
+The prodigal son returns to his father, though unsure whether he would be welcome (Luke 15) - 6.
 The woman of Canaan coming to plead for her daughter's deliverance (Matthew 15)

 This seemed to be enough material to build my sermon.
-In the next two chapters we will talk about how to turn this unorganized mass of information and ideas into a sermon.
+In the next two chapters, we will talk about how to turn this unorganized mass of information and ideas into a sermon.